Limited Music Rights Strategies for Filmmakers

 Because of distribution delivery requirements and budget or time constraints, you may know in advance that you have to complete your film with a final audio mix, colorization, negative cutting, etc., with no possibilities for reworking your film in the future without incurring considerable costs and problems.
 You want the music that you want, but you know that acquiring the appropriate “all media, perpetuity, the world” music rights will probably be very costly.

-In summary, the good news about more flexible technology, the wide range of music available, and the growing market for music to be placed in documentaries often outweighs the challenges of limited rights.
+The good news about more flexible technology, the wide range of music available, and the growing market for music to be placed in documentaries and independent films often outweighs the challenges of limited rights.
 In addition, there are so many musical options and solutions, such as licensing the composition only and having a cover version of the song made, hiring a composer to score original music to your specifications, using artists and bands not attached to major labels or publishers or licensing tracks from music libraries.

 (All rights in and to this article are expressly reserved by the author and may not be reproduced, copied, posted, downloaded, reprinted or published without express written permission)